chaitanyya007/SelfDrivingCar/README.md

 3. **Transform:** Creates a bird’s eye view using `cv::getPerspectiveTransform`.
 4. **Enhance & Segment:** Increases brightness and applies threshold + edge detection.
 5. **Histogram:** Generates a histogram showing pixel activity in lower frame region.
+6. **Master Slave Communication:** According to the offset value in the histogram, the raspberry pi send signals to the Arduino Uno.
+7. **Movement:** The Arduino Uno with the help of L298 motor driver, controls the wheels

 ---